The Large (looking) Glass, sketch

 I installed all the chairs in a line outside the house in the snow and filmed them

-I broke an eg on the snow and left my house and my former husband.
+I broke an eg on the snow made a picture and decided to find another house and chair.

 Sketch installation “Large Glass”.
 What did I do?